HMB3/habitatIntersect/README.md

-sdmgen : a pacakge for rapidly estimating multiple species ranges and habitat suitability
+A pipeline for rapidly estimating multiple species ranges and habitat suitability
 ================
-March 2020
+March 2021